How Do You Fertilize Magnolia Trees?

 The outward sign of excess minerals is a browning of the leaves.
 This usually occurs along the edge of the leaf.

-To remedy the situation, water the magnolia with 5 to 6 gallons of water.
+Water the magnolia with 5 to 6 gallons of water to remedy the situation.
 This will flush out some of the salts from the root zone.
 Repeat this watering after 1 to 2 weeks.

 Also, replace the top 1-2 inches of soil around the roots if possible.
 Be as careful as possible not to damage the roots.

-From now on, fertilize the magnolia no more than twice a year, regardless of the type of fertilization.
+From now on, fertilize the magnolia no more than twice a year.
 The last fertilization of the year should be done no later than mid-summer.

 Not enough nutrients

-If your soil is more or less nutritious, the Japanese maple should not be deficient in micronutrients even if you do not fertilize it.
-However, there are cases where the maple will suffer without fertilization.
+If your soil is more or less nutritious, the magnolia should not be deficient in nutrients even if you do not fertilize it.
+However, there are cases where the tree will suffer without fertilization.

 The first is poor sandy or clay soil.
-Here, the maple may not have enough minerals and will grow very slowly.
+The magnolia may not have enough minerals here and will grow very slowly.

-In this case, you should definitely improve the soil with organic matter before planting.
-Also, fertilize the maple at least once a year.
+In this case, you should improve the soil with organic matter before planting.
+Also, the magnolia should be fertilized at least once a year.

 The second case of fertilization deficiencies is when the soil is too alkaline.
 If the pH>7.0, the nitrogen may not be available to the root system.
 As a result, the leaves will turn yellow.